 Mulpha will use its $3+billion investment pipeline to foster Norwest’s development into one of Sydney’s most vibrant communities using innovative design, technology and collaboration.
 Norwest is a major beneficiary of Sydney’s biggest infrastructure investments and Government’s continued focus.
 Infrastructure committed and currently under implementation includes the $8b Sydney Metro North West rail project, a further $3.6b of infrastructure upgrades to western Sydney roads and the $20b new Western Sydney Airport.

-The physical transformation of Norwest will integrate multiple transport and road network upgrade initiatives (see Traffic Congestion Question below), the redevelopment of Norwest Marketown; the development of The Greens residential precinct; the redevelopment of The Valley (Circa Precinct) – a commercial, retail, health and retirement precinct; the revitalisation of Norwest’s network of over 50km of walkways and cycleways, 46ha of parks and a concept to drive daily activation of Bella Vista Farm Park.
+The physical transformation of Norwest will integrate multiple transport and road network upgrade initiatives (see Traffic Congestion Question below), the redevelopment of Norwest City (Marketown); the development of The Greens Residential Development; the redevelopment of Circa Commercial Precinct – a commercial, retail, health and retirement precinct; the revitalisation of Norwest’s network of over 50km of walkways and cycleways, 46ha of parks and a concept to drive daily activation of Bella Vista Farm Park.

 Mulpha has lodged three Planning Proposals with The Hills Shire Council:

-- Norwest Marketown –the redevelopment of the existing Marketown retail centre with the potential to provide 20,000+sqm of public open space, 110,000sqm of retail and employment space and 1,000 residential apartments situated immediately adjacent to the new Norwest Metro station.
+- Norwest City (Marketown) –the redevelopment of the existing Marketown retail centre with the potential to provide 20,000+sqm of public open space, 110,000sqm of retail and employment space and 1,000 residential apartments situated immediately adjacent to the new Norwest Metro station.

-- The Greens – 864 apartments over nine tower buildings, allowing 70% of the ground plane (being 22,000sqm) to be converted into an expansive landscape setting.
+- The Greens Residential Development – 864 apartments over nine tower buildings, allowing 70% of the ground plane (being 22,000sqm) to be converted into an expansive landscape setting.

-- The Valley (Circa Precinct) – Commercial, Retail, Health and Retirement – with potential to deliver more than 400,000m2 of flexible floor space, this Multi- Generational Campus precinct is built around a rejuvenated innovation campus masterplan for a true workplace town centre of the future with over 25,000sqm of public space including a direct link to the Bella Vista Farm (The Farm).
-The Valley will be home to over 25,000 additional jobs, with more than a 1,000 residents in serviced apartments and retirement dwellings.
+- Circa Commercial Precinct – Commercial, Retail, Health and Retirement – with potential to deliver more than 400,000m2 of flexible floor space, this Multi- Generational Campus precinct is built around a rejuvenated innovation campus masterplan for a true workplace town centre of the future with over 25,000sqm of public space including a direct link to the Bella Vista Farm (The Farm).
+It will be home to over 25,000 additional jobs, with more than a 1,000 residents in serviced apartments and retirement dwellings.

 Mulpha will also invest in substantial new infrastructure including road improvements and upgrades, community facilities and services to ensure the needs of residents and workers in Norwest are met.

 All these proposals are at various stages in the Gateway Approval process.
-Circa Commercial and The Greens have received Gateway Approval and are subject to further requests for information from Council.
-The Planning Proposal for Norwest Marketown is under discussion with Council and other Planning Agencies.
+Circa Commercial Development and The Greens Residential Development have received Gateway Approval and are subject to further requests for information from Council.
+The Planning Proposal for Norwest City (Marketown) is under discussion with Council and other Planning Agencies.

 Mulpha has already commenced on the transformation of Norwest with the introduction of the first apartment building in 2015 and we see the full development continue to be rolled out over the next 10+years.
 It is the intention of Mulpha to implement start up versions of Smart City Initiatives such as the Innovation Incubation Club (IIC) and the Fully Integrated Transport Management Application (as well as others) in line with the delivery of the Norwest Metro in early 2019.
 We believe by the time the Metro is delivered, the transformation of Norwest will be well underway.